meteoinfo/MeteoInfoDoc/docs/meteoinfolab/userguide/arrays.rst

 **Array Creation**

-To create an array with four elements in a single row, separate the elements with a comma.
+To create an array with three elements in a single row, separate the elements with a comma.

 ::